mattkyea/cs441-gryoscope_pong-android/README.md

 This is an Android app that is a twist on the classic game, Pong.
 The user moves their paddle by turning their phone.

 ## to do
-- AIPaddle class that inherits from Paddle?
-- fix prepareForVolley, it shouldn't use ball, need left vs right, maybe put in game
-- you should probably use move by pitch in game class as well
-- clean and comment game code
-- possibly reuse fonts and buttons via MainClass
-- make speed a function of screen size?
 - bug test game

 # Sources